 We will not be providing street performers with hospitality buttons

-If you would like access to our hospitality area, we invite you to volunteer on site at Volunteer Registration or online HERE.
+If you would like access to our hospitality area, we invite you to volunteer on-site at Volunteer Registration or online HERE.
 To apply to perform on one of our programmed stages for a future Festival.
 We will have an online application process that goes online in the fall.

 What is considered a street performer vs an illegal vendor?

 Street Performers are performers who sing, dance, perform theatrics, and entertain a crowd.
 They ask for tips for their performance and do not sell goods.
-Selling crafts, balloon art, face painting, and other items doesn’t make for street performances.
+Selling crafts, balloon art, face painting, and other items don’t make for street performances.
 That makes you a vendor.
-Folklife has a system in place for vending.
+Northwest Folklife has a system in place for vending.
 We have a juried process, locations that are pre-determined, and fees that are associated with these transactions.
 If you are interested in becoming a sidewalk vendor, please email us.

 Choosing a Location

 You may choose a location when you arrive.
-Locations cannot be saved from one day to the next (first-come, first-served).
+Locations cannot be saved from one day to the next (first come, first served).
 Your activities may not interfere with any scheduled performance or programmed activity.
 You may be asked to move to another location at any time at the discretion of a Street Performer Coordinator.
 You are not guaranteed the same spot all day.

-For the safety and enjoyment of all who attend, the following areas are off limits for street performing:
+For the safety and enjoyment of all who attend, the following areas are off-limits for street performing:

 - Covered walkways